-In this paper, we focus on another historically significant model that was proposed by Breiman in a technical report \citep{breiman2004}.
+In this paper, we focus on another historically significant model that was proposed by Breiman in a technical report \cite{breiman2004}.
 Here, importantly, the individual trees are grown \emph{independently of the training sample} $\calD_n$ (although subsequent work allows the trees to depend on a second sample $ \calD'_n $, independent of $ \calD_n $).
-Despite its simplicity, this random forest model captures a few of the attractive features of Breiman's original algorithm \citep{breiman2004}, i.e., variance reduction by randomization, and adaptive variable selection.
-This model also allows us to provide a non-asymptotic risk bound that reveals the dependence on the parameters of the forest.
+Despite its simplicity, this random forest model captures a few of the attractive features of Breiman's original algorithm \cite{breiman2004}, i.e., variance reduction by randomization, and adaptive feature selection.
+This model also allows us to provide a non-asymptotic prediction error bound that reveals the dependence on the parameters of the forest.

-Later, in an influential paper, \citep{biau2012} considered the same model and rigorously established some informal, heuristic-based claims made by Breiman.
-Both works of Breiman and Biau will serve as the basis for this article, whose primary purpose is to complete the analysis of this model and offer a full picture of its fundamental limits.

-Borrowing the terminology of \citep{scornet2016}, we shall refer to this model henceforth as a \emph{centered random forest}.
+Later, in an influential paper, \cite{biau2012} considered the same model and rigorously established some informal, heuristic-based claims made by Breiman.
+Both works of Breiman and Biau will serve as the basis for this article, whose primary purpose is to strengthen the analysis of this model and offer a full picture of its fundamental limits.
+Borrowing the terminology of \cite{scornet2016}, we shall refer to this model henceforth as a \emph{centered random forest}.
 In the forthcoming discussion, $ \log $ is the natural logarithm.

-\paragraph{New contributions.} \citep[Corollary 6]{biau2012} showed that if the regression function is sparse in the sense that it only depends on $ S $ strong features, then with the aide of a second random sample $ \calD'_n $, the splits concentrate on the informative features in an adaptive manner, without a priori knowledge of the set $ \calS $.
-Furthermore, the mean-squared prediction error is
+\paragraph{New contributions.} To avoid the curse of dimensionality—which plagues high-dimensional regression models—and the associated undesirable consequences (e.g., overfitting and large sample requirements), it is typically assumed that $ f(\cdot) $ is sparse in the sense that it only depends on a small subset $ \calS $ of the $ d $ features, where $ S \coloneqq |\calS| \ll d $.
+In other words, $ f(\cdot) $ is almost surely equal to its restriction to the subspace of its \emph{strong} features in $ \calS $.
+Conversely, the output of $ f(\cdot) $ does not dependent on \emph{weak} features that belong to $ \calS^c $.
+Of course, the set $ \calS $ is not known a priori and must be learned from the data.
+Within this framework, \cite[Corollary 6]{biau2012} showed that with properly tuned probabilities that each feature is split, the mean squared prediction error is